C

 Market Structure & Dynamics

-Industry Characteristics: Capital One Financial Corporation operates in a highly competitive environment across all business segments.
-Competition is generally based on product/service quality and range, transaction execution, innovation, price, credit limit, reward programs, customer experience, and product features.
+Industry Characteristics: Capital One Financial Corporation operates in a highly competitive environment across all its business segments.
+The global payments industry is characterized by traditional and new, emerging alternative payment providers.

 Direct Competitors